Deeper than DEEP: A Spectroscopic Survey of $z>3$ Lyman-$\alpha$ Emitters in the Extended Groth Strip: Target Selection and Slit Mask Design

 As its name suggests, the EGS field spans an extended, narrow area on the sky.
 To efficiently explore Ly$\alpha$ emission from $z = 3-6$ over the entirety of the field as probed by the CANDELS {\it HST} imaging, we required an optical spectrograph with a similarly broad field-of-view (FOV) and capable of a high level of multiplexing.
 The Keck/DEIMOS spectrograph is particularly well-suited due to its large FOV that matches the shape of the CANDELS footprint in the EGS as well its ability to observe $\gtrsim 140$ targets simultaneously.

 Spectroscopic targets were selected from the photometric catalog of \citet{Finkelstein_2022}, based upon the CANDELS {\it{HST}} and {\it{Spitzer}} IRAC observations in the EGS.
-Primary targets were selected to be at $3 < z_{\rm phot} < 7$ (derived from \texttt{EAZY}; \citealt{Brammer_2008}) and $H < 27.5$, with priority given to brighter sources.
+In this target catalog, two separate photometric redshifts for each source were dervied from \texttt{EAZY} (\citealt{Brammer_2008}): one including all CANDELS photometric measurements and one excluding IRAC photometry to avoid issues with poor deblending for higher redshift candidates.
+From this catalog, our primary targets were selected based on two selection criteria.
+The first is that targets have $3 < z_{\rm phot} < 7$ corresponding to the peak of the redshift probability distribution derived from \texttt{EAZY} from \textit{either} method, with or without IRAC photometry.
+The second criterion is for targets to have an $H$-band magnitude of $H < 27.5$, with priority given to brighter sources.
 We adopted this magnitude limit to avoid potentially spurious sources at the detection limit of the existing {\it HST} imaging, while the photometric redshift limits were chosen to match the lowest and highest $z$ at which Lyman-$\alpha$ would be detected given our instrument configuration (see \S\ref{sec:obs}).
-Slit masks were filled with \textit{any} additional sources with $z_{\rm phot} > 3$ and $H < 27.5$ as well as (preferentially brighter) sources at $z_{\rm phot} < 3$ without a secure spectroscopic redshift from the DEEP2 and DEEP3 surveys.
-In total, the target population included $947$ unique sources, with the vast majority (98\%) selected to be at $z_{\rm phot} > 3$ from the \citet{Finkelstein_2022} photo-$z$ catalog (including $92\%$ of targets at $3 < z_{\rm phot} < 6$).
-Figure~\ref{fig:Hmag} shows the distribution of our targeted sources as a function of $z_{\rm phot}$ and $H$-band (F160W) magnitude, highlighting those that yielded a secure spectroscopic redshift (see \S\ref{sec:data}).
+In summary, the original parent catalog included 3550 sources in the EGS.
+After selecting based on $z_{\rm phot}$, we trimmed the catalog to 2553 sources, with the magnitude cut further limiting the sample to 2518 primary targets used to populate slit masks, 911 of which ended up on at least one slit mask.
+To maximize the observations, slit masks were then filled with \textit{any} additional sources with $z_{\rm phot} > 3$ and $H < 27.5$ as well as (preferentially brighter) fillers at $z_{\rm phot} < 3$ without a secure spectroscopic redshift in the literature.
+In total, the target population included $947$ unique sources, with the vast majority (98\%) selected to be at $z_{\rm phot} > 3$ from the \citet{Finkelstein_2022} photo-$z$ catalog (including $96\%$ of targets at $3 < z_{\rm phot} < 7$).
+Figure~\ref{fig:Hmag} shows the distribution of our targeted sources, as well as filler targets, as a function of $z_{\rm phot}$ and $H$-band (F160W) magnitude, highlighting those that yielded a secure spectroscopic redshift (see \S\ref{sec:data}).